You are here

 • to the confidential support of a counselor from a rape crisis center at the hospital and afterward (Click here or call 1-888-772-7227 to contact a local rape crisis center.);

-• to have the sexual assault evidence kit collected and tested anonymously/without a name attached to it;
+• for survivors age 18 and older to have the sexual assault evidence kit collected and tested anonymously/without a name attached to it;

 • for the sexual assault evidence kit to be collected and tested even if the exact location of the crime cannot be provided;